 These include emissions that are associated with the capital goods acquired by REE.
-Capital goods are final products that have a prolonged useful life and are treated as fixed assets, or as property, plant and equipment.
+Capital goods are final products that have a prolonged useful life and are treated as fixed assets, as property or an equipment.

 The emissions of the assets acquired in the year are estimated by multiplying the area of the facilities acquired by the base values, or relevant benchmarks.
 The emissions of the goods acquired are only considered in the year of acquisition, without apportioning over time.